ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/AWS Account Setup Guide.md

 To create an AWS account, follow the steps below:

 1. Head over to the [Signup Portal](https://signin.aws.amazon.com/signup?request_type=register)
-2. Enter in your email and your AWS account username to continue.
+2. Enter your email and your AWS account username to continue.
 3. Follow the on-screen instructions to create your AWS Account.

 Once you are done, log into the AWS Management Console using your root account.